This question originally appeared on Quora: How does one cultivate the skill to “pick your battles”? Answer by Mira Zaslove, product manager.

 Obviously every culture is different.
 In some environments, confrontation and picking battles will cost you capital whether you win or lose.
 But if winning begets winning and losing begets losing, carefully taking into account your capital and leverage at the company matters a lot.

 If you are someone who rarely picks a fight, and has a lot of capital built up, then people will be more receptive to your side when you do.
 If you are someone who is always picking fights, then you can lose those battles you should win, simply because you are out of capital.

 Who else is involved?

 Tread carefully when picking a fight with someone holding a lot of capital and/or leverage over you.
 Especially if they are an ally of yours in another situation, or if you need their help to get your work done.
 Also, don’t pick fights with people you manage, or people below you.
 Punching down can be worse than punching up.

 You are unlikely to win in a battle against the CEO.
 So it’s usually best to trust that they know what they are doing and have more information than you do.

 Similarly, it’s important to get a pulse on public opinion and see who will back you up if asked.
 If the CEO, or another powerful ally, is on your side, you will likely win.

 Sometimes, you can test the waters, “agree to disagree,” and easily move on.
 However, some battles are impossible to stop once you’ve started them.
 Be careful of picking battles that can quickly spiral out of your control.

-Keep in mind your s and know how serious the battle is likely to be, how long it will take for resolution, and how quickly/easily you can cut bait if you decide you don’t want to fight anymore.
+Keep in mind your sunk costs and know how serious the battle is likely to be, how long it will take for resolution, and how quickly/easily you can cut bait if you decide you don’t want to fight anymore.

 How likely are you to win?